Algebraic-Programming/HiCR/docs/source/introduction/quickstart.rst

   #include <hicr/backends/mpi/instanceManager.hpp>

-Then, we need to instantiate a Manager class implemented by the chosen backend by calling its constructor with the correct parameters (see: `C++ API Reference <../doxygen/html/annotated.html>`_).
+Then, we need to instantiate a manager class implemented by the chosen backend by calling its constructor with the correct parameters (see: `C++ API Reference <../doxygen/html/annotated.html>`_).
 For example:

 ..  code-block:: C++